 Let's say you are interested in only seeing the

 /joint_states topic, you can output this within the rostopic command-line tool by typing the following command.

 seq: 97277 stamp: secs: 1945 nsecs: 562000000 frame_id: '' ---

 Additionally, if you were to type

-A powerful tool to visualize ROS communication is the ROS rqt_graph package.
-By typing the following in a new terminal, you can see a graph of topics being communicated between nodes.
+A powerful tool to visualize the ROS communication is the ROS rqt_graph package.
+By typing the following, you can see a graph of topics being communicated between nodes.

 The graph allows a user to observe and affirm if topics are broadcasted to the correct nodes.
 This method can also be utilized to debug communication issues.